potatochip/dags-test/README.md

 Changes to the codebase should be reflected in the UI and scheduler without needing to restart.

+Any changes to requirements files will necessitate runing `docker-compose build airflow`.

 ### Testing

-You can run the test suite with `pytest` after installing the requirements in the root directory.

-As an alternative, you can use the command `docker-compose run --rm dev` and the tests will run in a container and will automatically rerun every time you save a change to the codebase.
+Test using `./test.sh`.
+The tests will automatically rerun every time you save a change to the codebase. `ctrl+c` to exit.

+Any changes to requirements files will necessitate runing `docker-compose build dev`.